curedao/docs/README.md

 ### 3. Data Mappers (core components and plugins)

 These will be executed in an asynchronous queue to map the raw data to a standardized format and provide it to the validator.
 The most common data mappers will be defined in the framework.

+These include

 Less common data mappers will be available as plugins from 3rd party developers.

 ### 4. Data Validation (core component)

-The data validation validation middleware will validate the data before it is stored in the relational database.
+The data validation middleware will validate the data before it is stored in the relational database.
 It will be responsible for ensuring that the data is in a consistent format and that it is not malformed.
 It will also ensure that values are within the expected range for a given variable or unit.

 #### 5. Relational Time Series Data Storage (core component)

 After validation and mapping, time-series data will be stored in a relational database.
-Use of a relational data store with defined foreign key relationships will ensure atomicity and data veracity.
+The use of a relational data store with defined foreign key relationships will ensure atomicity and data veracity.

 ### 6. Data Owner Dashboard (core component)